tyrannosaur/keypool/readme.md

    # Assign anything except an integer, like a normal dict
    items['hello'] = 'world'

+## Examples

-For example, let's say you're wrapping a timer function in some horrible API:
+Let's say you're wrapping a timer function in some horrible API:

    def timer(unique_name, **kwargs):
       ...

-and each active timer needs to be stored.
-Usually a timestamp or uuid will suffice for this type of problem:
+and each active timer needs to be stored for efficient lookup (i.e. a dict) Usually a timestamp or uuid will suffice for this type of problem:

    import time